pascal65536/behoof/README.md

 3. Data Handling and I/O:

-   - name_to_hex_color, load_json, save_json, upload_file - Functions for color generation, JSON file handling, and file uploading.
+   - generate_name, name_to_hex_color, load_json, save_json, upload_file - Functions for color generation, JSON file handling, and file uploading.

-   - logging_to_csv - Function for logging messages to a CSV file.
+   - log_action, logging_to_csv - Function for logging messages to a CSV file.

 4. Text Similarity and Distance: